Ash2oPS/Ash2oPS/TOOL_ISOMETRIC_MAP_GENERATOR.md

 ## What is it?

-In most cases, creating a map for a 2D isometric game can be pretty annoying.
+In most cases, creating a map for a 2D isometric game can be tedious.
 Once every block sprite is created, you open your map editor program, you pick one block sprite, you draw your shape, one sprite at a time, you pick another sprite, you draw, but eh, the first shape doesn't fit...
-You got it, it can be pretty frutrating.
+You got it, it can be pretty frustrating.
 And that's exactly why I started creating this tool.
 With this 2D Isometric Map Generator, creating maps for your 2D Iso game is way easier. <br>
 Here's the trick: